 An analyst upgrade or downgrade is when an analyst changes the stock rating of a specific company.

-Analysts have an in-depth, specialized knowledge of a specific stock and/or industry.
+Analysts have an in-depth, specialized knowledge of a specific stock or industry.
 Therefore, analyst ratings hold a lot of weight.
 If an analyst upgrades a stock’s rating (from hold to buy), the company’s share price often increases.
 Conversely, if the analyst downgrades the stock rating (from hold to sell), the company’s share price often decreases.
 Analyst ratings from a securities brokerage affect investment decisions and are often stock catalysts.

 When do upgrades and downgrades occur?